-In 2025, the VMB parasite release program will be implemented for a twelfth year.
+In FY2025/26, the VMB parasite release program will be implemented for a thirteenth year.
 Anagyrus wasps will be released at approximately 98 sites throughout the County, at a rate of three releases per site.
 Release sites are selected utilizing past trapping data, the UCCE chronically-infested data, and grower-identified infestations.
 Following the releases for the past six years, Ag Commissioner staff has returned to vineyards and found evidence of parasitism of VMB by the wasps.
 The objective of the releases is to attempt to build a population of parasitic wasps in vineyards infested with VMB.
 The releases are not expected to provide significant levels of VMB control.
 Growers are encouraged to release additional wasps on their properties as a part of an overall integrated pest management strategy.

-Release of the wasps will be conducted by Agricultural Commissioner staff and will occur in May and June of 2025.
+Release of the wasps will be conducted by Agricultural Commissioner staff and will occur in May and June of 2026.
 Growers will help to identify locations of infestations within vineyards to help pinpoint the release sites.
-The release sites will be mapped and included on the interactive VMB map on the Ag Commissioner website.